 The board and new CFO came to me to discuss how to improve our failing culture, they wanted to assure me that what I had experienced was no longer “business as usual”.
 It bought me some time.
 I figured I had enough in me to at least exit strategically.

 And so it began…

 After hiring a coach myself (I had to see if this stuff worked!), I enrolled in the NeuroLeadership Institute in their 6 month Brain-Based Coaching program that teaches how to leverage our brain to elicit behavior change, results, and personal development.
 I started practicing coaching for free with friends, kids of friends, classmates, and colleagues of classmates.
 The first time I charged someone I almost couldn’t do it.
 He practically had to force me to accept payment…I wasn’t sure I was good enough to go “pro”.
 But he believed in me more than I did.
 And that’s what we all need sometimes.
-The validation was welcomed and that first PayPal…well, that was quite the rush.
+The validation was welcomed and that first PayPal…well, I was hooked.

 Now, I chuckle.
 I laugh because I get to do what I love all the time.
 It’s who I am.
 I couldn’t be more grateful for this opportunity.